-For the past four years, I have been working as a Design Team Lead at KAYAK, leading design for the biggest and most popular vertical, Flights.
-I have played a crucial role helping KAYAK through a big redesign as the company doubled in size, by assisting in the creation of the design guidelines and system.
-I have also worked on establishing KAYAK’s first color and design accessibility guidelines for inclusive design, and implementing them across all platforms.
+Currently leading the design team at Career Karma.
+And previously worked as a Design Team Lead at KAYAK, leading design for the biggest and most popular vertical, Flights.
+I have played a crucial role in helping KAYAK through a big redesign as the company doubled in size, by assisting in the creation of the design guidelines and system.
+I have also worked on establishing KAYAK's first color and design accessibility guidelines for inclusive design, and implementing them across all platforms.

 Simplicity is not easy.
-You see, easy just happens, but simple is planned, carefully curated and well executed.
+Easy things happen, but simple is planned, carefully curated, and well executed.

 1. Work on one thing at a time until finished.